 - partner

 - fiancé or fiancée

 - parent, stepparent, or parent-in-law

 - sibling or sibling-in-law

-- · child, stepchild, foster child, or child-in-law
+- · child or child-in-law

 - · grandparent or grandchild

-- · niece or nephew.
+- niece or nephew.

 Injury

 Any physical or mental damage or harm caused solely and directly by either an accident or assault.